How to choose and wear a legend: the souvenir jacket or sukajan

 This is of course your hunting ground most likely to bring you results.

-Apart from the Japanese brands Efu Shokai, Switch Planning and Tailor Toyo, you have to look according to the seasons : Edwin , Levi's , The Real McCoy's , RRL , Beams+ , Studio D'Artisan , Blue Blue Japan and all Americana brands in general and Japanese workwear and military inspiration.
+Apart from the Japanese brands Efu Shokai, Switch Planning and Tailor Toyo, you have to look according to the seasons : Edwin , Levi's , The Real McCoy's , RRL , Beams+ , Studio D'Artisan , Blue Blue Japan and all Americana brands in general and Japanese workwear and military inspired brands.

 bomber souvenir jacket the real McCoy's velvet black red